 Normanby WomanPrint Page

-A cross commemorates the Normanby Woman.
+The cross commemorates the Normanby Woman.

 There is some doubt as to whether this woman was a European living with the aboriginals or a pale skinned aboriginal woman.
-This is not uncommon in the Torres Strait, Papua New Guinea elsewhere in Melanesia.
+This is not uncommon in the Torres Strait, Papua New Guinea or elsewhere in Melanesia.

 She was enticed away from an Aboriginal Camp by a local storekeeper, mine manager and constable as she was supposed to be a European woman.
 The Aborigines attacked and demanded her release.
 Shots were fired and in the commotion the woman’s horse bolted and threw her.
 She died of injuries a short time later on 30th August 1887 in the Cooktown Hospital.

-At the inquest she was described as European, however, Cooktown’s medical practitioner Dr Helmuth Kortum stated that she was apparently aged 60 years or more, her head was that of an Aboriginal woman and he was of no doubt that she belonged to an Aboriginal race from this part of the country.”
+At the inquest she was described as European, however, Cooktown’s medical practitioner Dr Helmuth Kortum stated that "she was apparently aged 60 years or more, her head was that of an Aboriginal woman and he was of no doubt that she belonged to an Aboriginal race from this part of the country.”

 Location